Visitor Assistant

-While I didn’t have the opportunity to talk to outside visitors for this small innovation effort, I did interview potential MITRE users – both people who regularly host sponsor meetings and our visitor-related teams in security and event planning.
-It quickly became clear that some of ideas being brainstormed were overkill, such as creating a system to notify people when their visitor arrived vs. simply having the security desk staff make a call.
+I interviewed a variety of potential MITRE users – people who host sponsor meetings, HR staff who schedule interviews, and our visitor-related teams in security and event planning.
+It quickly became clear that some of ideas being brainstormed were overkill, such as creating a system to notify people when their visitor arrived vs. simply letting security desk staff make a call.
+(While I would have loved to talk to outside visitors, we weren't able to coordinate the approvals to recruit them for this small innovation effort.)

-In the end I designed a responsive web application, creating a form where a MITRE host can select from a few options to generate a unique URL to share with meeting attendees.
-This avoided visitors needing to install something, kept the creation easy for the host by not requiring the setup of visitor accounts, and offered more flexibility for sharing the link (emails, DMs, meeting invites, conference announcements, etc.).
+In the end we decided on a responsive web application.
+I designed a form where a MITRE host can select from a few options to generate a unique URL to share with meeting attendees.
+This avoided the visitor needing to install something, kept the creation easy for the host (ex. not requiring the setup of accounts), and offered more flexibility for sharing the link (emails, DMs, meeting invites, conference announcements, and so on).
 One drawback to our simple setup was needing to generate a new URL if the information changed, but this seemed less likely given the minimal entry involved.

 After we implemented an initial prototype, I worked with the visitor office and events teams to further refine the content and fields, adding more detail to the classified meeting instructions and including a mailing list POC option, making the tool more versatile for different meeting types.